img-0

 • From Oudtshoorn back to the coast was another long drive.
 Back through the mountains first, and then to the first stop along the Garden Route: Knysna.
 We took a quick look at Knysna Heads guarding the bay (they’re rocks) but didn’t linger: it was 5 degrees and raining heavily.

 • We were lucky at the next stop, the Robberg Nature Reserve.
 It stopped raining for just over an hour, which was just enough for us to do the shortest of the hikes.
-More about this hike and the part of the Otter trail we did coming up!
+More about this hike and the part of the Otter trail we did here!

 • In better weather we would have stopped more along the Garden Route and seen more, but because of the rain and the cold we had to adapt out plans.
 On the bright side, this left us more time to relax by the fire and enjoy a good meal at the Tsitsikamma Village Inn.